paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-9a-audit.md

 (1) **In general.—** — The Inspector General shall require the independent external auditors conducting audits under subsection (a) to submit a report on their audits each year to—

-  (A) the Under Secretary of Defense (Comptroller) as the Chief Financial Officer of the Department of Defense for the purposes of chapter 9 of title 31 and the Chief Management Officer of the Department of Defense;
+  (A) the Under Secretary of Defense (Comptroller) as the Chief Financial Officer of the Department of Defense for the purposes of chapter 9 of title 31 and the Chief Management Officer of the Department of Defense; 11 See Transfer of Functions note below.

   (B) the Controller of the Office of Federal Financial Management in the Office of Management and Budget;